 We’re also proud to be a major provider of care and support services and a number of the care schemes we run are each registered with and regulated by the Care Quality Commission.

-Our regulatory judgements on governance and viability have been consistently of the highest possible level (G1 and V1), with the most recent Regulatory judgement of G1/V1 being published in 2020 following an in-depth assessment further confirming our robust business and financial base.
+Our regulatory judgements on governance and viability have been consistently of the highest possible level (G1 and V1), with the most recent Regulatory judgement of G1/V1 being published in 2021.

 The delivery of our Improving Lives strategy is monitored by our Board, which has responsibility for the overall management and performance of the Group.
 It is supported by our Executive Management Team which is led by Chief Executive Julie Doyle.